 This note describes the MFC Support for custom and self-drawing controls.
-It also describes dynamic subclassing, and describes the relationship between CWnd objects and HWNDs.
+Dynamic subclassing is also described.
+General advice on ownership of CWnd objects vs. HWNDs is presented.

-The MFC sample application CTRLTEST illustrates how to use many custom controls.
-See the source code for the MFC General sample CTRLTEST and online help.
+The MFC sample application CTRLTEST illustrates many of these features.
+Please refer to the source code for the MFC General sample CTRLTEST and online help.

-Windows provides support for owner-draw controls and menus by using Windows messages.
-The parent window of any control or menu receives these messages and calls functions in response.
-You can override these functions to customize the visual appearance and behavior of your owner-draw control or menu.
+Windows provides support for "owner draw" controls and menus.
+These are Windows messages sent to a parent window of a control or menu that allow you to customize the visual appearance and behavior of the control or menu.

-MFC directly supports owner-draw with the following functions:
+MFC directly supports owner draw with the message map entries:

-You can override these functions in your CWnd derived class to implement custom draw behavior.
+You can override these in your CWnd-derived class (usually a dialog or main frame window) to implement the owner-draw behavior.

 This approach does not lead to reusable code.
-If you have two similar controls in two different CWnd classes, you must implement the custom control behavior in two locations.
+If you have two similar controls in two different dialogs, you must implement the custom control behavior in two places.
 The MFC-supported self-drawing control architecture solves this problem.

-MFC provides a default implementation (in the CWnd and CMenu classes) for the standard owner-draw messages.
+MFC provides a default implementation (in CWnd and CMenu) for the standard owner-draw messages.
 This default implementation will decode the owner-draw parameters and delegate the owner-draw messages to the controls or menu.
-This is called self-draw because the drawing code is in the class of the control or menu, not in the owner window.
+This is called "self-draw" since the drawing (/measuring/comparing) code is in the class of the control or menu, not in the owner window.

-By using self-draw controls you can build reusable control classes that use owner-draw semantics to display the control.
-The code for drawing the control is in the control class, not its parent.
+This allows you to build reusable control classes that display the control using "owner draw" semantics.
+The code for drawing the control, not the owner of the control, is in the control class.
 This is an object-oriented approach to custom control programming.
-Add the following list of functions to your self-draw classes:

 For self-draw buttons: